CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 Users retain full control over the classification and can adjust the suggestion as needed.

 ***

+### 2.5.
+AI-assisted File Import Configuration

+#### Feature Overview

+When configuring a file import source for conversion imports, Commanders AI can assist users by analyzing the sample file provided during setup.

+The AI helps detect the file structure and proposes a pre-filled configuration to reduce manual setup effort and configuration errors.

+#### How It Works

+1. The user provides a sample file during the file import source configuration.
+2. Commanders AI analyzes the structure of the file.
+3. The AI suggests the appropriate column separator and item separator.
+4. The AI proposes a pre-filled mapping between the CSV columns and the purchase event properties to be created.
+5. The user reviews, adjusts, and validates the proposed configuration before activation.

+#### Use Cases

+* Accelerating setup of recurring conversion imports.
+* Reducing configuration errors during import source creation.

+#### Customization and Validation

+The proposed configuration is only a suggestion.
+Users must review and validate the detected separators and proposed mappings before saving or activating the import source.

+Users remain responsible for ensuring that the sample file is appropriate for AI processing and should avoid providing unnecessary personal data in sample files whenever possible.

 ## **3. Transparency and Accountability**